 However, iPhones can act as carriers to malware, bringing viruses to your computer without you knowing when you sync them up.
 Getting a malware scanning app will limit this, though the choice of security software for iPhones is smaller than that for Androids:

 Available for the iPhone, iPad and iPod Touch, the Trend Micro Smart Surfing app protects you from web threats while browsing the internet on your device.
 Once downloaded it'll block access to any URLs that are unsafe or malicious, and a notification will appear in the browser.
 It does this by quickly and invisibly checking the URL against a constantly updated Web Reputation database.

 It's available free from Apple's App Store, and works on phones with iOS v2.1 or higher.

 Intego's VirusBarrier was the first antivirus and malware scanning app to be approved and listed on the App Store.

-Unfortunately, unlike the Lookout Mobile Security app available for Androids, VirusBarrier can't auto scan your file system or run scheduled checks - this is because of constraints with the iOS.
-However, instead when you receive an email attachment, you can hold down on that attachment and "Open in VirusBarrier" to scan for malware.
+Unfortunately, unlike the Android Lookout Mobile Security app, VirusBarrier can't auto scan your file system or run scheduled checks owing to iOS constraints.
+However, instead when you receive an email attachment, you can hold down on that "Open in VirusBarrier" to scan for malware.

 It's a bit of a pain that it's not automatic, but it can protect against anything malicious that is sent your way, including spyware, Trojan horses, adware, hacker tools, dialers and keyloggers.
 It costs £1.99 and is suitable for all iPhones running iOS 4.